JAForbes/sum-type/readme.md

 sanctuary-def is a runtime type system for Javascript as a library.
 The type system is very similar to Haskell's.  sum-type uses sanctuary-def to provide automatic runtime type checking.

-This library has 0 dependencies but has been designed to be compatible with and decorator library (like sanctuary-def).
+This library has 0 dependencies but has been designed to be compatible with any decorator library (like sanctuary-def).

 #### How do I use this library with TypeScript / Flow